-The Management Standards represent a set of conditions that, if present, reflect a high level of health well-being and organisational performance.
+HSE's Management Standards represent a set of conditions that, if present:

-- allow assessment of the current situation using surveys and other techniques;
+- allow assessment of the current situation using pre-existing data, surveys and other techniques

-- promote active discussion and working in partnership with employees to help decide on practical improvements that can be made;
+- promote active discussion and working in partnership with employees and their representatives, to help decide on practical improvements that can be made

-- helping employers focus on the underlying causes and their prevention; and
+- helping employers focus on the underlying causes and their prevention

 - providing a yardstick by which organisations can gauge their performance in tackling the key causes of stress

 They cover six key areas of work design that, if not properly managed, are associated with poor health, lower productivity and increased accident and sickness absence rates.
 The Management Standards are:

 To effectively implement the Management Standards approach it is essential that you ensure the resource, support and infrastructure for the project is in place in your organisation.
 For advice on doing this go to Before you start.

 The implementation process detailed here is supported by a workbook which provides tips, advice and guidance from people who have gone through the process.
 It includes a selection of checklists to allow you to be sure that each step has been achieved before you move on.